chrisjaure/JibberBook/source/README.txt

 3. Upload the files to your web server.

-If you plan on using HTML Purifier, make sure your server has permission to write to: jibberbook/htmlpurifier/standalone/HTMLPurifier/DefinitionCache/Serializer
+If you plan on using HTML Purifier, your server MUST have permission to write to jibberbook/htmlpurifier/standalone/HTMLPurifier/DefinitionCache/Serializer

 If you want to use a MySQL database instead of XML, copy jibberbook/data_layer/mysql/comments.php and paste it to jibberbook/inc/.
 In that file, enter your database settings and a name for the table, which will be created automatically.